tony831993/flycsv/README.md

         - Navigate to ./flycsv-app folder
         - Run `ng serve` for a dev server.
         - Navigate to `http://localhost:4200/`.
+        - Login the application using credential `username: admin password: admin`

 ## Assests
     Root: